viniciusperrone/FoodFast/README.md

 ## Team
 - Lorenzo Windmoller Martins (Developer)
-- Vinícius Andrade Perrone (Developer)
+- Vinicius Andrade Perrone (Developer)

 ## How to download?
 - To download the project, execute the command: